Biden to cut China off from more Nvidia chips, expand curbs to more countries

 Confirming a Reuters report, chips will be barred from being sent to units of firms located anywhere in the world if their parent companies are headquartered in China, Macau and other arms embargoed countries.
 The move is part of a bid to keep the chips from being illegally smuggled into China or remotely accessed by Chinese parent companies.

-The Biden administration also hit 21 countries outside China with a licensing requirement for chipmaking tools and broadened the list of equipment barred from going to that country.
+The Biden administration also hit 21 countries outside China with a licensing requirement for chipmaking tools.
+It also broadened the list of equipment restricted from going to that country to include some deep ultraviolet (DUV) lithography systems.

+DUV is less advanced chipmaking equipment than state-of-the art extreme ultraviolent equipment (EUV), which has not yet been shipped to China, but can make chips nearly as advanced at greater cost.

 Officials took pains to stress that Chinese officials were warned the rules were coming by National Security Advisor Jake Sullivan, Treasury Secretary Janet Yellen and Commerce Secretary Gina Raimondo, confirming a prior Reuters report.